Microsoft Teams

 When the app validation completes successfully, you can publish the app to your org, publish to the Teams store or install it in MS Teams.

 Step 4.
-Install the Druid bot in MS Teams
+Install the AI Agent in a team in MS Teams

-NOTE: You must be the owner of the MS Team in order to install the Druid bot.
+NOTE: You must be the owner of the MS Team in order to install the AI Agent.

 IMPORTANT!

-The bot installation in MS Teams is done progressively (not instantly); so it might take up to 48 hours for the installation to complete depending on how many MS Team members you have.
+The AI Agent installation in MS Teams is done progressively (not instantly); so it might take up to 48 hours for the installation to complete depending on how many MS Team members you have.

-During the bot installation, the bot appears to your Team members on the left menu and sends them the welcome message set on the bot.
-If you want to prevent the bot from sending the welcome message until its installation in MS Teams completes, temporarily disable the Welcome flow (in Druid Portal, go to the bot details, section Dialogue management and leave the Welcome flow field empty).
+During the AI Agent installation, the AI Agent appears to your Team members on the left menu and sends them the welcome message set on the AI Agent.
+If you want to prevent the AI Agent from sending the welcome message until its installation in MS Teams completes, temporarily disable the Welcome flow (in Druid Portal, go to the AI Agent details, section Dialogue management and leave the Welcome flow field empty).

-To integrate the Druid bot in a MS team, in MS teams, from the left menu, click Teams.
+To integrate the AI Agent in a MS team, in MS teams, from the left menu, click Teams.
 Right click on a team that you created and select Manage team.

 The Team page appears by default on the Members tab.